Buy less, donate more — how American families can increase charitable giving during the holiday season

 He said in 2023, his goal is to encourage his 13-year-old son to pick a charity.
 Gorenflo asked his son what kind of causes he's interested in.
 And he answered immediately with one word — food.
 An aspiring chef, his son said he wants to feed hungry people.

 Together, the father and son picked a charity.
-His request will go out in the 2023 donation chain.
+His request will go out in the 2023 donation exchange.

 for more features.